yongzhengqi/qWeather/README.md

 And process it with python

-# New in Version 2.0
-1. Add GUI
-2. fix small bugs

 # things to be done
 1. use .csv to store data
 2. use mysql to store data